Vladg24YT/Ocelot-Java-Wiki/en/instance_and_workspaces.md

 ## Main static instance

-Thanks to SBT tool we had used when building Ocelot Brain, Scala code was translated to suit both Scala and Java applications.
+Thanks to the [SBT](https://www.scala-sbt.org/) tool we had used when building Ocelot Brain, Scala code was translated to suit both Scala and Java applications.
 One of the key differences we will meet now is that most of the classes became `static`, i.e. their public fields and methods can now be accessed without creating an object of that class.
 One of such classes is `totoro.ocelot.brain.Ocelot`.
-This class is, technically, responsible for making all the methods in this library useful during runtime.
-In another words, it is used to start, stop and interact with the Ocelot's emulation.
+This class is used to start, stop and interact with the Ocelot's emulation.
 You see, Ocelot Brain works similar to a subapplication, which, by the way, freezes the entire Thread it was launched in.
 So, if you want to make an emulator with GUI, make sure you think about how you will deal with this 'freezing' first.

-Now, moving on to practice-related part.
+Now, moving back on to practice-related part.
 To start the subapplication, invoke the `initialize()` method:
 ```java
 import totoro.ocelot.brain.Ocelot;
 /***/